Karak District: Demographics

-At the time of the 2017 census the district had a population of 705,362, of which 348,315 were males and 357,004 females.
-Rural population was 654,276 (92.76%) while the urban population was 51,086 (7.24%).
-The literacy rate was 63.75% - the male literacy rate was 84.37% while the female literacy rate was 44.41%.
-285 people in the district were from religious minorities.
-Pashto was the predominant language, spoken by 99.16% of the population.
+As of the 2023 census, Karak district has 95,997 households and a population of 815,878.
+The district has a sex ratio of 106.77 males to 100 females and a literacy rate of 65.36%: 84.12% for males and 45.60% for females.
+241,923 (29.68% of the surveyed population) are under 10 years of age.
+58,065 (7.12%) live in urban areas.
+2,424 (0.30% of the surveyed population) are from religious minorities, almost entirely Christians.
+Pashto is the predominant language, spoken by 99.78% of the surveyed population.

+Religion

 Resources

 There are several natural resources that have been discovered in Karak.
 The salt mines were well known in antiquity and a major source of salt for the Indian subcontinent into British imperial times.
 More recently oil, gas, and uranium have all been discovered.
 Oil and gas reservoirs have been found in the towns of Makori, Noshpa Banda, Gurguri and Lachi circle.

 Oil and gas reservoirs explored in Karak district are producing 7000 barrels of oil and 2500 cubic feet gas on a daily basis which is a record production from one oil well in the country.
 The oil and gas reservoirs at Noshapa Banda in district Karak are generating millions of rupees revenue daily.
-District Karak is blessed with mineral resources and many national and international companies and OGDCL are busy in oil and gas exploration in different areas of the district.
+District Karak has mineral resources and many national and international companies and OGDCL are busy in oil and gas exploration in different areas of the district.
 Vast reservoirs of oil and gas have been explored in Gurguri and Noshpa Banda areas of the district so far whereas exploration is under way in other areas.